 The quality of your speakers determines the success of your symposium.
 Don't just go for the most famous name; choose the most relevant one.
 A speaker who truly has something valuable to say about your theme will make a bigger impact than a generic keynote speaker.

-Start within your own network.
-Think clients, partners, or colleagues who are experts on the theme.
-Then, look to universities, industry organizations, and authors of relevant publications.
-A speaker doesn't need to be a celebrity — authenticity and expertise carry more weight.
+Start with your own network.
+Clients, partners, or colleagues who are experts on the topic.
+Next: universities, industry associations, and authors of relevant publications.
+A speaker doesn’t have to be a celebrity—authenticity and expertise matter more.

 Tip: Schedule a joint meeting with all speakers before the symposium.
 This way, you'll avoid overlap and ensure a consistent theme throughout.